Jay Rayner

 In Lyme Regis, it’s farewell to chef Mark Hix’s Oyster and Fish House, after 16 years of trading.
 The last service will be on 7 December, after which the restaurant will be under new ownership.
 Hix says he has no plans to open any new restaurants, but that he’s working on various projects and will continue to run his Kitchen Table events from his Charmouth home.

-Great British Menu winner Kirk Haworth and his partner Keeley, have announced the launch next spring of a French farm and retreat, to go alongside their plant-based restaurant Plates, which opened in Shoreditch in July to enormous demand for tables.
+Great British Menu winner Kirk Haworth and his sister and business partner Keeley, have announced the launch next spring of a French farm and retreat, to go alongside their plant-based restaurant Plates, which opened in Shoreditch in July to enormous demand for tables.
 The new venture, in the Lot-et-Garonne, will have seven bedrooms, alongside a gym and sauna.
 Four-night packages start from £1,000 per person.
 Find more information here

 Join Jay Rayner and Grace Dent on Monday 16 December as they discuss his new cookbook Nights Out At Home, live at Kings Place and livestreamed globally.
 Book tickets here or at guardian.live